smart-edge-open/specs/doc/enhanced-platform-awareness/openness-node-feature-discovery.md

 > UEFI Secure Boot: Boot Firmware verification and authorization of OS Loader/Kernel  components

+## Details

-## Details - Node Feature Discovery support in OpenNESS
+### Node Feature Discovery support in OpenNESS Network Edge

 Node Feature Discovery is enabled by default.
 It does not require any configuration or user input.
-It can be disabled by editing the `network_edge.yml` file and commenting out `nfd` role before OpenNESS installation.
+It can be disabled by editing the `network_edge.yml` file and commenting out `nfd/network_edge` role before OpenNESS installation.

 Connection between nfd-workers and nfd-master is secured by certificates generated before running nfd pods.

-### Usage
+#### Usage

 NFD is working automatically and does not require any user action to collect the features from nodes.
 Features found by NFD and labeled in Kubernetes can be shown by command: `kubectl get no -o json | jq '.items[].metadata.labels'`.